Beliefs, knowledge, and belief revision

 Solanki, P. & Horne, Z. (In prep).
-Quantifying motivated reasoning using a simple judgment task.
+Quantifying motivated reasoning in a repeated judgment task.

 Horne, Z., Lawrence, C. & Rottman, J. (In prep).
 Investigating attitude change via relational matching.

-Caple, A., Flannagan, C., Horne, Z., Shah, P. (Revision requested).
+Caple, A., Flannagan, C., Horne, Z., Shah, P. (forthcoming).
 Does Informing People about Disease Risk Change Beliefs about Vaccination?
 A Replication Study.
 Cognitive Research: Principles and Implications.

 Horne, Z., & Cimpian, A. (2018).
 Subtle Syntactic Cues Affect Intuitions about Knowledge.
 Oxford Studies in Experimental Philosophy.

 Priniski, J. H., & Horne, Z. (2018).
 Attitude Change on Reddit's Change My View.
 Proceedings of 40th Annual Cognitive Science Society.